How do we stop the cycle of emotional eating when it feels out of control?

 In such a situation, we may reflect on the eating experience and think, ‘isn’t it interesting how I kept eating and eating like nothing could satisfy after talking to mum on the phone?’
 ‘Why did I eat to the point of discomfort?’
 ‘What did I truly want, was it to vent, to relax, to connect, to feel good enough?’

 Step 5: Explore ways to release and soothe emotions without food

 Then with an awareness of our emotional triggers for eating, we can consider other ways to deal with our emotions without using food, if and when appropriate.

 It may be that we require strategies to deal with certain situations or to set boundaries.

-We may find that it helps to find other ways to nourish and soothe, such as take a bath, have a massage or engage in a flow activity that absorbs our full attention.
+We may find that it helps to find other ways to nourish and soothe, such as taking a bath, having a massage or engaging in a flow activity that absorbs our full attention.

-It may be that we find it useful to engage in practices to relax and bring our awareness to the reality of the moment, rather than the thoughts in our mind.
+It may be that we find it useful to engage in practices to relax and bring our awareness to the reality of the moment rather than the thoughts in our minds.
 We may find it helpful to practice meditation or body scans.
 I have created a guided body scan meditation for this purpose.